usnistgov/FIPS201/_FIPS201/keymanagement.md

-Certificates that contain the FASC-N or UUID in the subject alternative name extension, such as PIV Authentication certificates and Card Authentication certificates, SHALL NOT be distributed publicly (e.g., via HTTP accessible from the public Internet).
+Certificates that contain the FASC-N or UUID in the subject alternative name extension, such as PIV authentication certificates and card authentication certificates, SHALL NOT be distributed publicly (e.g., via HTTP accessible from the public Internet).
 Individual departments and agencies can decide whether digital signature and key management certificates can be distributed publicly by the CA.